AhmedRaafat2/AhmedRaafat2/README.md

 - 👋 Hi, I’m @ AhmedRaafat
 - 👀 I’m interested in Software testing frameworks
 - 🌱 I’m currently learning RestAssured
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on RestAssured framework building
-- 📫 How to reach me ...
+- 📫 AhmedRaafat4Work@Gmail.com

 <!---
 AhmedRaafat2/AhmedRaafat2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.